 - The Bosch 4100 has a 30inches rip capacity, whereas the Dewalt 7491 has 25inches.

 - The Bosch 4100 produces 3,600 rotations per minute, whereas the Dewalt 7491 makes 4,400 rotations per minute.

-The Dewalt 7491 is an excellent table saw with a powerful motor, large rip capacity and functional stand.
-It delivers accuracy as well as quality performance in such a small package that it’s convenient for you to transport anywhere you want!
-If your budget isn’t too tight, the Bosch 4100 will be even better because of its heavier-gauge steel construction and Smart Guard System.
+The Dewalt 7491 is an excellent table saw with a powerful motor, large ripping capacity and a functional stand.
+It delivers precision and quality performance in a package so small you can conveniently take it anywhere!
+If your budget is not too tight, the Bosch 4100 is even better with its sturdier steel construction and Smart Guard system.

-The Dewalt 7491 is one of the best choices if money was not so much of an issue or if weight wasn’t going to matter due to transportation needs.
-Both are great options but they vary based on what type of person/worker would most likely purchase them
+The Dewalt 7491 is one of the best choices when money is no object or weight is no object due to transportation needs.
+You may also be interested in our Bosch GTS1031 vs Dewalt DW745 post.
+Both are great options, but they differ depending on what type of person/worker would most likely buy them.